blackgeeks/blackgeeks/README.md

   Experience in Selenium, Scrappy and beautiful soap.
   Experience with payment gateways like stripe, wechat, AmericanExpress..
   Worked in Agile Development and Scrum Model throughout the career.
-- 🌱 I’m currently learning AWS in depth
+- 🌱 I’m currently learning AWS, Django, React, NextJs, Angular11 in depth
 - 📫 You can reach me via email `amad.aud@gmail.com` or at phone `+92 333 4949086`